 HIKE LEADER: Mike Tansey

-TRAILHEAD NAME: Waddell Trailhead TRAILS: Waddell, Ford Canyon, Willow Canyon
+TRAILHEAD NAME: Mesquite Canyon Trailhead TRAILS: Mesquite, Ford Canyon, Willow Canyon

 FEES AND FACILITIES: Restrooms at the trailhead.
 Park fee is $7.00 per car for all trailheads (except from the library which is $2.00 per hiker).